navidboloorian/mern-introduction/README.md

 ### React
 React is built on a philosophy of modular design with components.
 This approach significantly condenses our code and prevents us from reinventing the wheel as components can be reused with ease in a "plug-and-play" manner.

 I recommend looking at the figma and brainstorming the different components that you will need to create.
-For instance, on implementation might have an input component, a list component, and an individual task component.
+For instance, one implementation might have an input component, a list component, and an individual task component.

 To be continued...